yaronetokayer/pmsimulator/README.md

 * `pmsimulator.constants.year = 5.849e50` (1 year $= 5.849\times10^{50} t_\mathrm{P}$)
 * `pmsimulator.constants.hub = 1.747e-61` (100 $\frac{\mathrm{km}}{\mathrm{Mpc}\ \mathrm{s}}= 1.747\times10^{-61} t_\mathrm{P}^{-1}$)

+## Coordinates

+The code operates in cartesian coordinates.
+However, initial conditions for particles may be defined in polar coordinates.
+Additionally, particle positions and velocities can be exported at anytime in polar coordinates in order to facilitate calculations of, e.g., the Toomre parameter.

 # Structure

 The primary class is the `Simulator` class found in `pmsimulator.simulator`.
 An instantiation of this class will be an object that holds: